First photo: From left- Margaret Sarro, Elyn Rosenthal, Debbie Niderberg, Ethel Salomon, Sara Diament, Tamar Appel

-Hollis Dannaham, M.Ed., has been empowering complex learners for 30 years as a learning specialist, special educator, administrator, and consultant in public, private, and charter schools.
+Hollis Dannaham, M.Ed., is a coach, mentor, and workshop facilitator for Hidden Sparks.
+She has been empowering complex learners for 30 years as a learning specialist, special educator, administrator, and consultant in public, private, and charter schools.
 Hollis created Transform Boundaries, an organization dedicated to helping schools create programs and creative solutions for reaching their complex learners.
 She served as the Director of Academic Intervention at Explore Charter School and co-created the Carmel Alternative High School for at-risk teens.
 Hollis also worked as a learning specialist at the Student Success Center of All Kinds of Minds.
-Currently Hollis is a coach, mentor, and workshop facilitator for Hidden Sparks.

 Sara Reichman, a clinical psychologist, serves as a Hidden Sparks coach.
 She holds a doctorate from the Ferkauf Graduate School of Psychology of Yeshiva University.
 She served as Senior Psychologist at New York University Medical Center, where she gained extensive experience working with children and families and was part of a multidisciplinary team that performed neurodevelopmental evaluations.
 Dr. Reichman then worked as a Senior Psychologist at a pediatric multi-specialty practice treating children, adolescents and families.
 She is a psychologist in private practice.

-Andrea Rousso taught in NYC public schools for 33 years before joining the Hidden Sparks team as a coach and facilitator.
-She initially taught emotionally fragile children with special needs at IHB Day Treatment Center in collaboration with clinicians from the Jewish Board of Children and Family Services.
-Later, as a teacher-trainer for special education, she consulted with teachers in inclusive classrooms, and led workshops to help teachers understand emotional reactions to learning in the classroom.
-In 2004, Andrea received a Bank Street Early Childhood Education award for her innovative and motivating curriculum and teaching style.
-Andrea became a certified facilitator for the Schools Attuned Program of All Kinds of Minds in 2001.
-Currently, as a part-time consultant in three NYC public schools, Andrea meets with teachers to assist them with curriculum adaptations and understanding classroom behaviors.
+Andrea Rousso taught for 33 years before joining the Hidden Sparks team as a coach and facilitator.
+She initially taught emotionally fragile children with special needs, and subsequently served as a teacher-trainer for special education.
+Andrea received a Bank Street Early Childhood Education award for her innovative curriculum and teaching style, and was a certified facilitator for the Schools Attuned Program of All Kinds of Minds.
+Andrea also works as a part-time consultant in three NYC public schools, where she meets with teachers to assist them with curriculum adaptations and understanding classroom behaviors.

 Esther Fradel Schwartz is a senior Hidden Sparks coach and mentor.
 She holds a Bachelor’s Degree in interdisciplinary studies from Touro College and a Masters of Science in Education from the College of Staten Island CUNY.
 Before becoming a coach in 2010, Mrs. Schwartz gained twelve years of teaching experience in early childhood and special education classrooms and was an adjunct professor of education at Daemen College.
 She also coordinated the Mishan Letalmid and Shutfim: Parent Partners programs for Toshia, providing assistance to parents and teachers of children with learning and behavioral challenges.
 Mrs. Schwartz is the author of a popular social skills curriculum “My Place, My Space” published by Focus in Education.